princessruthie/Popular-Movies-Stage-2/README.md

 # Popular-Movies-Stage-1
 Udacity Project 1: Current progress uses httpurlconnection and a homemade POJO.
-The detail view currently does have the movie duration.
+The detail view currently does not have the movie duration.
 I can't tell right now if we're supposed to/allowed to use GSON.

 <p align="center">